Find Trade Colleges

 Of the 7 students majoring in civil engineering tech at FTCC, 86% are male and 14% are female.

-A rank of #3 on this year’s list means Guilford Technical Community College is a great place for civil engineering technology students working on their associate degree.
-Located in the midsize suburb of Jamestown, Guilford Technical Community College is a public school with a fairly large student population.
+The in-demand associate degree programs at Guilford Technical Community College helped the school earn the #3 place on this year’s ranking of the most popular civil engineering technology schools in North Carolina.
+Located in the medium-sized suburb of Jamestown, Guilford Technical Community College is a public school with a fairly large student population.

 Women make up 11% of the civil engineering tech majors at the school.